 Slip and fall accidents are ordinarily grouped with trip and fall accidents.
 Surfaces and gravity play their roles in both types of accidents.
 Slip and falls and trip and falls are categorized in the area of injury law known as premises liability.
 Slips, trips and resulting falls contribute to more than 15,000 deaths per year.
-We represent people who have been injured in slip and falls or trip and falls, along with the families of those who have died from them.
+Our Los Angeles slip and fall accident attorneys represent people who have been injured in slip and falls or trip and falls, along with the families of those who have died from them.

 How slip and falls occur

 Slip and falls occur as a result of the foot of a person and its relationship to the surface the person is on.
 Southern California slip and falls, generally involve wet, oily or waxy floors while no warning signs are posted.
 Although the floor might appear to be safe for walking on, the clear composition of many substances can contribute to serious slip and fall injuries.
 Loose or unanchored rugs or mats might also result in a slip and fall, as could floors or other surfaces that don’t have the same amount of traction in different areas.